XandrCopyrighted/A03-Core/README.md

 <p><a href="https://github.com/XanderFromFortnite/A03-Core-customAP/releases/tag/FluidOS-2.7">FluidOS</a><br>
 Android Version: 12<br> GApps: No<br> Vendor: U2 A12<br> SELinux: Permissive<br>
-Bugs: VoLTE, WiFi may not work after reboot, join the Telegram for more info.</p>
+Bugs: VoLTE, and WiFi may not work after reboot, join the Telegram for more info.</p>